gin-contrib/location/README.md

 # gin-location

-gin middleware to provide the incoming http.Request hostname and scheme.
+This Gin middle can be used to determine the incoming http.Request hostname and scheme.
+This is useful when running a server that needs to know its own address (https://domain.com/...).

 ## Default